 The Embassy has no role in the process.
 U.S. diplomatic and consular officers may not perform marriages or serve as witnesses.
 Marriages may not take place at the Embassy.

-Is citizenship affected by marriage?
+Is citizenship affected by marriage?/Will my spouse become a U.S. citizen?

 No. A U.S. citizen marrying a foreign national does not lose U.S. citizenship, nor does he/she automatically acquire U.K. citizenship if marrying a U.K. citizen.
 Similarly, a foreign national does NOT acquire U.S citizenship simply by marriage to an U.S. citizen.